Specimen Collection Guide

 It is of utmost importance to follow proper cleansing procedures for obtaining a clean catch or catheterized specimen.
 Submit in an approved transport device (BD urine transport which contains boric acid as a preservative) or refrigerate until transport.
 For Viral culture, clean catch urine without preservative is required.
 Morning voids have highest titers.
 See Appendix R [pdf] for Microbiology collection procedures.

 A timed urine specimen should be collected for most assays.
 Urine collection containers are available on request.
-Refer to the test menu for each assay to determine the appropriate type and amount of preservative.
+Refer to the Online Testing Guide for each assay to determine the appropriate type and amount of preservative.
 For timed collections, patients should be given two containers and instructed to avoid direct contact with collection bottles or bags containing preservatives, especially hydrochloric acid.
 Patients should receive explicit instructions for obtaining a complete timed urine sample.
 Specimen containers should be labeled with the type of preservative added.
 See Appendix I [pdf], for appropriate urine preservatives.

 - Avoid alcoholic beverages and vitamins for at least 24 hours BEFORE starting to collect urine and during the collection period.
 Do not discontinue medications unless instructed to do so by your physician, but inform the laboratory which medications you are taking.